hassan-sd/caption-increment/README.md

 # Text File Word Replacement Tool

 This is a simple Python script that helps you replace a word with an incremental change in multiple text files.
+It can be used if you want to assign a unique value in every caption of your dataset text files, might be helpful to avoid having a similar face averaged between all your images in training

 ## Prerequisites